hyurl/modelar/demo/articles/intro/index.md

 a long time and effort to achieve such goals by programing, which isn't suitable for large projects and short-time developments.
 Since **Modelar** is aimed at developing strong web applications, it just focus on SQL.

+### Supported Database

+This module currently supports these Databases:

+- `SQLiet` with the node module `sqlite3`.
+- `MySQL` with the node module `mysql`.
+- `PostgreSQL` with the node module `pg`.

+These modules will be automatically installed when you install Modelar, so when you are using them, you just set the database type, and they will be imported automatically.